smartpunter/schedule/README.md

 - `group` – number of students if this is a group entry
 - `importance` – overrides the default student weight
 - `arriveEarly` – whether the student arrives from the first slot
+- `allowedSlots` – specific slots when the student can attend
+- `forbiddenSlots` – slots the student cannot attend

 ### lessons
 Optional fixed lessons specified as `[day, slot, subject, room, [teachers]]` to lock classes to certain times.